-Green beans are jam packed full of fiber, which if given too much, may cause digestive and nutritional problems.
+Green beans are jam packed full of fiber.
+So if your dog eats too many green beans, it may cause digestive and nutritional problems.

 Giving a dog too many green beans, say 50% of its regular intake of food, can cause nutritional deficiencies.

-This is because your doggy may not be getting all of the protein and nutrition its normally getting from a well-balanced diet.
+This is because your doggy may not be getting all of the protein and nutrition it should be getting from a well-balanced diet.

 It’s important that the vast majority of your dog’s diet is made up of their complete food or raw diet.

 But this doesn’t mean that giving green beans to dogs occasionally is a bad thing.

 So, are green beans good for dogs if given in a sensible quantity?